 In August of 2011, Dave became the Ice Technician for PNC Arena (home of the NHL’s Carolina Hurricanes).
 In this position, he was responsible for the Field of Play for NHL Hockey.
 Dave also acted as the Ice Tech for many US National Figure Skating and Ice Hockey events.
 Additionally, he was the Assistant Ice Operations Manager for the 2002 Salt Lake Olympic Games, Ice Master for the 2006 Torino Olympic Games, and Ice Tech for 2 Figure Skating World Championships and the 2011 World Jr Hockey Tournament.

 In 2014, Dave opened All Star Arenas, LLC with two other strategic partners.
 He continues to travel the country and teach classes for U.S. Ice Rink Association.

 Patti manages the accounts payable and accounts receivable at All Star Arenas.
-In addition, she processes Jet Ice paint orders and assists in painting ice for customers.
+In addition, she processes Zamboni and Jet Ice paint orders, assists in painting ice for customers.
 She has vast experience working in multiple rink offices, making her an integral part of the business.